Bio

 While most were building websites and later apps, I went deep into the trenches, building the complex large-scale computing platforms, networks and datacenters that powered the digital revolution at pioneering companies like Exodus Communications and Netscaler.
 This experience gave me a deep, intuitive understanding of complex systems and helped me hone a "pattern recognition" for spotting companies with genuine technological advantages.

 This pattern recognition guided my career as a serial entrepreneur, where I founded multiple startups.
 I sold Virtiv to Gale Technologies, became their CTO, then sold Gale to Dell, where I became CTO of Dell Cloud Marketplace, giving me a front-row seat to the cloud revolution.
 I later co-founded EDJX, an edge computing platform designed for the machine era.
-My work as an innovator has led to over 20 patents filed (7 granted) in fields like AI, edge computing, and blockchain.
+My work as technologist has led to 14 patents granted in fields like AI, cloud, edge computing, and blockchain.

 Throughout my career as an operator, my obsession with the markets and economy only grew, fueled by my IPO roster.
 I became an active trader, and later founded a proprietary trading firm focused on volatility arbitrage, Greybox Capital, in the mid-2000s.
 I came to the critical realization: the most significant, compounding opportunities often occurred long after a technology went public.
 I saw a massive gap between the reality of innovation I was living and the way Wall Street was analyzing it, and I became focused on bridging that gap.